kevindellapiazza/kevindellapiazza/README.md

 - 📧 **[kevindellapiazza1@gmail.com](mailto:kevindellapiazza1@gmail.com)**

 <br>
-If you're hiring, building, or collaborating in this space — I’d love to connect and explore ways we can work together! 🚀
+If you're hiring, building, or collaborating in this space.
+I’d love to connect and explore ways we can work together! 🚀

 <!-- Spacer -->
 <br>